 Your baby’s sleep cycles can vary.
-While we love our new baby, the lack of sleep due to midnight feedings, late night fits, and more can make for a very exhausting bedtime routine.
+From the moment they are born until around 3 years old is the age gap of when to expect sleep disturbances.
+While we love our new babies, the lack of sleep due to midnight feedings, late night fits, and more can make for a very exhausting bedtime routine.

 From one exhausted mom to another, I could not wait until my baby boy started sleeping through the night!
 Running around like a Mombie was taking its toll!
 If your baby has not quite gotten the memo on sleeping through the night – they are not the only ones.
 Below, I explain why sleep matters for all of us, as well as some expert advice on helping your baby sleep longer at night.

 Before we get into when baby should start sleeping all night, let’s talk about why sleep duration matters.
 Not only do mom and baby need sleep, but they both need quality sleep.
 (After all, aren’t we all a bit fussier when tired?)